Airalo vs Holafly vs Ubigi: Best Travel eSIM for UK Compared

 Airalo customer support

-Customer support is where Airalo has its biggest weakness.
-Support is primarily through email and an in-app chat system that’s often slow.
-Responses took anywhere from 2 to 24 hours.
+Customer support is where Airalo falls apart.
+Support is primarily through email and an in-app chat system that’s often glacially slow.
+Response times typically range from 2 to 24 hours.
 There’s no phone support, no live chat guarantee, and community forums are limited.

 For a simple activation, this doesn’t matter.
-For a problem in the middle of your trip, it could be a real issue.
-If you’re relying on your eSIM for maps and communication, a support team that takes 24 hours to reply isn’t great.
+For a problem in the middle of your trip, it’s a real issue.
+If you’re relying on your eSIM for maps and communication, a support team that takes 24 hours to reply isn’t just inconvenient — it’s a liability.

 Airalo real-world speed test

 Airalo uses the EE network at 4G speeds.
-Its performance in the UK generally reflects EE reliability:
+Its UK performance generally reflects EE reliability:

 Airalo verdict

-Best for: Budget-conscious travelers with simple needs, especially those visiting cities and well-covered areas.
+Best for: Budget-conscious travellers with simple needs, especially those visiting UK cities and well-covered areas.
 Not for: Heavy data users, anyone needing rural reliability, anyone who wants phone support.
 Overall: Good value, solid app, but the 4G-only limitation and weak support hold it back.

-Holafly positions itself as the premium option with a focus on unlimited data.
+Holafly positions itself as the premium option with a laser focus on unlimited data.
 Their marketing heavily pushes the idea that you never need to worry about running out.
 It’s a compelling message, especially for heavy data users.
-This Holafly UK unlimited data review finds the unlimited plans genuinely deliver on the promise, though the lack of EE network access limits rural usefulness.
+This Holafly UK unlimited data review finds the unlimited plans genuinely deliver on the promise — with one massive asterisk: no EE network access, which guts rural usefulness.

 Holafly UK network: O2, Vodafone, and Three